Randhir200/expert-hand-9078/README.md

 2. You can find applications grid over there and also you can install the app by clicking on it.

 3. After clicking on app. you will be redirect to the application page.
-There you can download the app and see the information about the app. also watch the video for how to add externsion of tracking-time.
+There you can download the app and see the information about the app. also watch the video for how to add extension of tracking-time.

 4. Extensions are currently not working. we are working on it.